OI-wiki/i18n/docs/ds/binary-heap.md

 ### Structure

-For the structure of the binary heap, it is a binary tree, and a complete binary tree, where each node stores an element (or a weight).
+For the structure of the binary heap, it is a complete binary tree, in which each node stores an element (or a weight).

 Property of heap: the weight of parent node is not less than the weight of child node (max heap).
 Similarly, we can define a min heap.
 This article takes the max heap as an example.